Updated October 10, 2022

 I find the concept of terminology quite interesting.
-It's a tool in our language that makes thinking more efficient.
-It's an abstraction layer that allows you to explain complex topics quicker and accurately.
+It's a tool in our language that makes thinking more efficient, an abstraction layer that enables you to explain complex topics more efficiently.
 Once you name a phenomenon, you can build more complex ideas using it.

-There's only one thing: it requires domain knowledge.
+There's only one caveat: it requires domain knowledge.
 Think about computers.
-The process of "understanding" for humans and machines is somewhat similar: read instructions, compile, execute, and render.
-So if someone doesn't have a "compiler", they won't understand.
+The process of "understanding" for humans and machines is somewhat similar — read instructions, compile, execute, and render.
+So if someone doesn't have a "compiler," they won't understand.

 Going a level higher, there's a structure we choose to describe something.
-If you over-simplify so everyone can understand, you lose data (~.mp3)
+If you oversimplify for everyone to understand, you lose data (~.mp3)

 .
 If you are too close to the structure you use in your mind, you lose the audience (~.flac)